Skip to Content

 Expert Tips

-• Refrigerate If you somehow end up with leftovers, cinnamon rolls keep at room temperature for 3-4 days.
-Place the leftover rolls on a plate and cover them with aluminum foil.
+• Refrigerate: If you somehow end up with leftovers, no yeast cinnamon rolls will keep at room temperature for 3-4 days.
+Arrange the rolls on a plate and cover with aluminum foil, or store them in an airtight container.

 Frequently Asked Questions